-As of June 30, 2016, the Company had foreign exchange contracts resulting in \$6 million of assets which are included within other current assets and \$7 million of liabilities which are included within accrued expenses and other current liabilities on the Consolidated Balance Sheet.
+As of September 30, 2016, the Company had foreign exchange contracts resulting in \$2 million of assets which are included within other current assets and \$2 million of liabilities which are included within accrued expenses and other current liabilities on the Consolidated Balance Sheet.
 As of December 31, 2015, the Company had foreign exchange contracts resulting in \$2 million of assets which are included within other current assets and \$3 million of liabilities which are included within accrued expenses and other current liabilities on the Consolidated Balance Sheet.
-On a recurring basis, such assets and liabilities are remeasured at estimated fair value (all of which are Level 2) and thus is equal to the carrying value.
+On a recurring basis, such assets and liabilities are remeasured at estimated fair value (all of which are Level 2) and thus are equal to the carrying value.

 The Company's derivative instruments primarily consist of pay-fixed/receive-variable interest rate swaps, pay-variable/receive-fixed interest rate swaps, interest rate caps, foreign exchange forward contracts and foreign exchange average rate forward contracts.
 For assets and liabilities that are measured using quoted prices in active markets, the fair value is the published market price per unit multiplied by the number of units held without consideration of transaction costs.
-Assets and liabilities that are measured using other significant observable inputs are valued by reference to similar assets and liabilities in active markets.
+Assets and liabilities that are measured using other significant observable inputs are valued by reference to similar assets and liabilities.
+For these items, a significant portion of fair value is derived by reference to quoted prices of similar assets and liabilities in active markets.
 For assets and liabilities that are measured using significant unobservable inputs, fair value is primarily derived using a fair value model, such as a discounted cash flow model.